404Codez/Titan-Legends-1.0/README.md

 An update is made when 10 levels are added.
 MADE WITH ATOM UPDATE - 1
 Open Game.bat to start Playing!

+YOU NEED TO ETRACT OUT THE FILE TO START PLAYING!!!